e1iasm/Conflict-in-Ethiopia/README.md

 To explore the analysis and findings:

-1. Open the `ethiopia_conflict_analysis.ipynb` file in a Jupyter Notebook environment.
+1. Open the `understanding_political_violence_in_ethiopia.ipynb` file in a Jupyter Notebook environment.
 2. Follow the code cells and markdown sections to understand the data processing, analysis steps, and conclusions.

 Note: The analysis relies on the [ACLED dataset](https://acleddata.com/).
 Ensure you have access to the required datasets if mentioned in the notebook.
 Alternatively, you can find the dataset we used for the analysis in this repository.